-There is a growing surf community here who take advantage of the consistent and fun beach breaks along My Khe Beach, commonly known as China Beach.
+There is a growing surf community here who take advantage of the consistent and fun beach breaks along My Khe Beach (known more commonly among American soldiers as China Beach).

 If surfing isn’t your scene you can always go for a swim or simply relax on the spotlessly clean sand.

 No missing out on some chill-out time when you’re at the beach!
 Seriously – spending time at the beach is one of the best things to do in Da Nang!